Dulyaaa/Property_Management_System/README.md

 # 🏡 Property Management System

-This is a group project for 2nd Year 1st Semester - Object Oriented Programming (OOP) module, where we have to build a Property Management System according to the OOP concept.
+This is a group project for 2nd Year 1st Semester - Object Oriented Programming (OOP) module, where we have to build a Property Management System by considering the OOP concept.

 ## About